Our Top Picks

 "These basic metal over-the-door hooks can work in just about any place in your home."

-Best Adhesive Hook: Command Large Traditional Plastic at Amazon
+Best Adhesive Hook: Traditional Plastic Hook in Brushed Nickel at Amazon

 "Can hold up to five pounds, plenty for a purse, coat, towel, or oven mitt."

 Best Multi-Hook: Supreme Over the Door Hook Rack at Amazon

 "A great solution to add a lot of storage without drilling holes."

 Best Robe Hook: Franklin Brass Double Prong Robe Hook at Amazon

 "An easy add-on to hang one or two extra things."

 Best Swivel Hook: KES Swing Arm Triple Hook at Amazon

 "Gives you lots of hanging power with none of the bulk."